HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## View all Predictive IntelliSense suggestions based on past history
+## View All Predictive Intellisense Suggestions Based on Past History

 Press F2 to see the complete list of the Predictive IntelliSense suggestions as you type on the PowerShell console.